Turi King: Career and research

 King's research initially centered around genetics, genetic genealogy, forensics, and surnames, and using aspects of human DNA such as the Y chromosome to track past human migrations.
 Her work has included tracing "the signal of the Viking migration to the north of England", resulting in her appearance in Michael Wood's The Great British Story – A People's History on BBC Two, and in Michael Wood's Story of England.
-Her research themes involve combinations of molecular genetics with history, forensics, archaeology, geography, and genetic genealogy.

-She led the genetic analysis and verification during the exhumation and reburial of Richard III of England.
-She was able to use the DNA from a direct living descendant of Richard III, who was traced by British historian John Ashdown-Hill.
+In 2012, she led the genetic analysis and verification during the exhumation and reburial of Richard III of England.
+She was able to use the mitochondrial DNA (mtDNA) from direct living descendants of Richard III's sister, Anne of York, one of whom (Michael Ibsen) was traced by British historian John Ashdown-Hill, with a second relative (Wendy Duldig) traced by the University of Leicester team.

 In March 2021, she presented the BBC Radio 4 documentary "Genetics and the longer arm of the law".

+In 2025, blood from the sofa in Hitler's study was used by her for genetic testing.
+The blood was confirmed to be Hitler's by comparing it to that of a relative.
+Analysis of the genetic material revealed that he likely suffered from Kallmann syndrome, a genetic disorder that prevents a person from starting or fully completing puberty.
+Many males with the syndrome have an undescended testicle and 10 percent have a micropenis; most have low testosterone levels.
+Kallmann syndrome has the additional symptom of a total lack of sense of smell or a reduced sense of smell, among other symptoms.

 Public speaking and consultancy

 As Professor of Public Engagement, King regularly undertakes public speaking at universities, schools and public events such as the Cheltenham Science Festival, the Moscow Science Festival, a Congressional Breakfast on Capitol Hill, the Galway Science and Technology Festival, and the Queen's Lecture in Berlin.
 She guest-presented the Royal Institution's Christmas Lectures in Japan in 2019 stepping in for Alice Roberts.

 She advises on numerous television programmes and provides genetic expertise to authors such as Patricia Cornwell, Philippe Sands, Edward Glover, and David McKie.

 King has also appeared in a number of television and radio documentaries as an expert in genetic genealogy, forensics, and/or ancient DNA.